ABOUT US

 Where we came from.

-In 2011, through the visionary leadership of Mike and Jean Bauman, Bread Break picked up the first food donation from KFC and delivered it to St. Francis House.
-For ten years, Bread Break remained a volunteer-led church program.
-Mike and others diligently raised awareness, raised funds, and created a legacy of food recovery in Sioux Falls.
+In 2011, through the visionary leadership of Mike and Jean Bauman, Bread Break picked up their first food donation.
+For ten years, Bread Break remained a volunteer-led program.
+They raised awareness, raised funds, and created a legacy of food recovery in Sioux Falls.

 In 2021, this group of devoted volunteers applied for and received 501(c)3 federal nonprofit status.
 They formed the first Bread Break board, and hired a part time program coordinator.
 This step forward laid the foundation for food recovery expansion.